Using Redis Enterprise Software on Pivotal Platform

 Navigate to the Settings section and then the General tab.

-Paste the license key you received from Redis Labs into the Cluster key form field and click the Save button.Note -In case your license is already expired, changes to the cluster configuration, such as a version upgrade, will result in cluster failure.
-Always apply a valid license key in advance of making such changes.
+Paste the license key you received from Redis Labs into the Cluster key form field and click the Save button.Note -If your license is already expired, changes to the cluster configuration, such as a version upgrade, cause cluster failure.
+Always apply a valid license key before making such changes.

 Connect to Redis Database Using redis-cli